magda-io/magda/docs/docs/building-and-running.md

 You need to install following in order to build MAGDA:

 - [Node.js](https://nodejs.org/en/) - To build and run the TypeScript / JavaScript components, as well as many of the build scripts.
-Version 9+ works fine as of March 2018.
+Requires Node 14.
 - [Java 8 JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) - To run the JVM components, and to build the small amount of Java code.
 - [sbt](http://www.scala-sbt.org/) - To build the Scala components.
 - [yarn](https://yarnpkg.com/) - Npm replacement that makes node deps in a monorepo much easier.